lilameyer/di-2019/2.mapping-time/process/README.md

 Page 4
 7 shapes, one for each day of the week, each composed of 24 lines for the hour of the day.

+// Hybrids!

+3-hybrid-1
+This sketch uses the time variables second, minute, hour, day, month, and moon.
+The intitial expanding 3, overlapping circles are the simple clock (each value has their own color, and size corresponds to its progress through the day).
+Then, the circle finalizes as the size of the moon.progress variable to reflect the progress through the moon cycle.
+Each circle is a day, and each row is a month.

+3-hybrid-2
+This is an alternative approach to making my sketches "hybrid" - rather than directly integrating one into another, there's a split screen display.
+The left "wheel" is clock time; every segment is an hour (1-24), every arc is a minute, and the value of the arc is the second.
+The right "wheel" is the calendar time; every segment is a month (1-12), every arc is a day (1-31) and the conclusion of the wheel is a year.